Robotics In Electronics Manufacturing

 When product lifecycles are measured in months, it’s essential that manufacturing has the flexibility to respond quickly.
 Dedicated automation often takes expensive retooling to handle even a minor redesign of an electronic assembly.
 In a robotic system, the same change might only need a program modification, saving money and reducing downtime.

 The Changing Nature of Electronic Product Manufacturing

 - Miniaturization: Some jobs, especially electronic assembly work, are just not possible for humans to do because the components are too small, and their placement needs are too precise.
-In parallel, product engineers increasingly understand what robotic technology can do, and accordingly are designing for it.
+In parallel, product engineers increasingly understand what robotic technology can do and are designing for it.

-- Reshoring: As robotics becomes ever more essential in electronic product manufacturing, businesses around the world are switching away from manual processes.
+- Reshoring: As robotics in electronics manufacturing becomes ever more essential, businesses around the world are switching away from manual processes.
 With labor becoming a smaller part of total costs, the case for bringing production home grows.

 Underpinning this is the need to reduce supply chain length and delivery lead time.
 Robotic manufacturing provides the flexibility to switch quickly between product variants.
 If demand shifts suddenly, robotic technology is more easily reconfigured and redeployed than hard automation, highlighting one more benefit: Reduced financial risk.

 Implementing robotics in electronics manufacturing takes extensive automation experience and a deep understanding of the industry’s unique challenges.
 Acieta is very familiar with electronics manufacturing automation processes and, by partnering with FANUC, has access to an impressive family of advanced robots.
 Working together, they've completed many successful robot applications across a broad range of industries.
 Get started today with Acieta.

 To discuss known automation opportunities or discover new ones: